 Anthropologist and Professor of City and Regional Planning at the University of California, Berkeley.

-Teresa Caldeira is an anthropologist and Professor of City and Regional Planning at the University of California, Berkeley.
-Her research focuses on urban themes, social relations and life in cities.
-She has also worked on spatial segregation, urban violence and social discrimination.
-She is presently carrying out research into the ways in which young people in a neoliberal world are creating new forms of urban life entailing different kinds of governance and urban planning.
+Her research focuses on urban processes, social relations and life in cities, and in particular on spatial segregation, urban violence and social discrimination.
+She is presently carrying out research into the ways in which young people in major cities of the Global South are creating new forms of collective life, entailing different kinds of governance and urbanisms.
 In 2012 she was named a Guggenheim Fellow and received a Faculty Mentor Award from the University of California, Berkeley.

 Caldeira has written City of Walls: Crime, Segregation and Citizenship in Sao Paulo (University of California Press, 2000; Spanish translation Ciudad de muros, Gedisa, 2007), which was awarded the Senior Book Prize of the American Ethnological Society in 2001.
 She is also author of Democràcia i murs.
 Noves articulacions de l’espai públic (CCCB, Breus, 2008) and Espacio, segregación y arte urbano en Brasil (Katz, 2010).